Skip to contents

 • has.nf=FALSE uses faster implementation that does not support non-finite values.
 Then depending on the rolling function it will either:

-• (mean, sum, prod) detect non-finite, re-run non-finite aware.
+• (mean, sum, prod, var, sd) detect non-finite, re-run non-finite aware.

 • (max, min, median) does not detect non-finites and may silently produce an incorrect answer.

-In general has.nf=FALSE && any(!is.finite(x)) should be considered as undefined behavior.
+In general has.nf=FALSE && any(!is.finite(x)) should be considered undefined behavior.
 Therefore has.nf=FALSE should be used with care.

 Implementation